cobyjoseph/WildfireCaseStudy/posts/case-study/index.md

 This case study also explores possible benefits and challenges of several regulatory strategies that have been used to prevent wildfires that could be relevant for the AI safety field. [make this sentence more precise]

-* Legal liability on utilities has been hugely important in shaping utility incentives.
+* Strict, no-fault, legal liability on utilities has been hugely important in shaping utility incentives.
 Still, it hasn't forced all utilities to take sufficient actions around safety.
 * In the face of legal liability, penalties (or their threat) have not played an important role in motivating utility behavior, though some suggest they could be used more frequently and strongly.
-* The State's dependency on utilities for (affordable) electricity has limited regulator leverage to extract safety actions.
+* The State's dependence on utilities for (affordable) electricity has limited regulator leverage to extract safety actions.
 * Tying executive pay to safety outcomes can be a replicable model.
-* Separating regulation of catastrophic risk to a different regulatory body has created a range of possible benefits and challenges.
+* Establishing regulation of catastrophic risk in a different regulatory body from the body that authorizes funding has created a range of possible benefits and challenges.
 It may have:
     * helped raise the competence of the safety regulation and utility focus on safety practices,
     * contributed to limiting clarity among all parties on how utilities should best handle safety and economic tradeoffs,
     * created bureaucratic challenges that must be navigated between various regulators.